contentful/contribution-program/README.md

 Once you started writing, we'll make sure your topic is marked as `in progress` so that to avoid duplicated work.

+### Create an outline to stay focused

+When your article moves to `in progress` we'd like you to write an outline first.
+Writing an article can sometimes be trickier than first thought.
+That's why we think [a structured outline](./OUTLINE.md) will help you to find the best possible narrative and stay focused in your writing.

 ## Got other questions?

 Join the [Community Slack](https://www.contentful.com/slack/) to talk to fellow developers and the developer relations team in person.